nhielost/obs-midi-mg/README.md

 To edit the message, select the message in the ***Messages*** display, and the editor will appear on the right.

 Adjust the values as necessary for the message.
-By default, the value/velocity option is OFF for the use of its value in executing actions.
-If you wish to make the value required for executing an action, click the OFF in the middle of the value field, and it will switch to a number.
-Clicking the number again will revert it to the OFF state.
+By default, the value/velocity option is Off for the use of its value in executing actions.
+If you wish to make the value required for executing an action, click the *Require Value* button in the bottom right, and it will switch to a number.
+Clicking the button again will revert it to the Off state.

 A message can be provided by the device.
 This can be done by selecting the *Listen to Message* button and sending the message to the plugin.
 It will automatically fill in the message values for you.
+Make sure to click *Cancel* when finished.

 *Note: You can use multiple messages in a binding by adding more messages.
 If this is desired, the behavior of the binding may not be appropriate.
 See [Reception Methods](#reception-methods) for more details*.